-- The SIS Language Proficiency website details how students meet the language proficiency requirements.
+Visit the SIS Language Proficiency website to learn full details of how students meet the language proficiency requirements.

 What is the policy for being a part-time student?
 Do I have to maintain a full-time status throughout my graduate program?

-- Students must be enrolled for a minimum of 6 credits each semester in order to be eligible for federal financial aid.
+- Students must be enrolled for a minimum of 5 credits each fall/spring semester in order to be eligible for federal financial aid.

-- International students on F-1 and J-1 visas and students on SIS merit awards must register full-time for 9 credits each Fall and Spring semester.
+- International students on F-1 and J-1 visas must register full-time each fall and spring semester.